pebble-dev/rebble-help/_topic/setup-ios.md

 # Finish configuring your Pebble

-Once you get to this screen, you've finished part 1 - connecting your Pebble!
+Once you get to this screen, you've finished part 1 - connecting your Pebble.

 ![](/images/ios/setup16.png)